Child Dog Bite FAQ

 Typically, animal control will evaluate the situation and determine if any actions need to be taken.

-What are the signs my child needs professional help to deal with the emotional trauma?
+How can I tell if my child needs professional help for emotional trauma?

 Q